The quickest way to reach me?

-The Freedom To not own a phone number
+The Freedom To not Own (rent) a phone number

 When using a SIM, there’s no guarantee that SMSs are not intercepted and SIMs can be cloned by hackers impersonating you with your Aadhaar card.
 Further, you have to trust these ISPs Jio/FB that they don’t sell out or share my meta data with third parties for profit and obviously, without my consent.

-5 Reasons Why Nobody Should Do (Non VoIP) Calls
+5 Reasons Why Nobody Should Do Regular Calls

 1. Call connection issues

-There are too many carriers around the world and things can go wrong due to their errors, you or your friend can get connected to a stranger, they listen in but you never know, most of the times this is a bug, when you use VoIP calls it uses open source protocols and there are rare chances of any bug, remember - no code is 100% bug proof.
+There are too many carriers around the world and things can go wrong due to their errors, you or your friend can get connected to a stranger, they listen in but you never know, most of the times this is a bug, when you use VoIP calls it uses FOSS protocols and there are rare chances of any bugs, remember - no code is 100% bug proof.

 Once you dial the number the call goes Over The Air through your phone’s or laptop’s cellular or WiFi network connects to the ISP’s exchange does its magic and connects you to the recipient.